mohammedkhalilia/iRFCM/README.md

  `terminationIter` - the iteration number at which iRFCM convereged

- `euc`   - the information used to Euclideanize _D_. euc is also a structure with the following fields:
+ `euc`   - the information used to Euclideanize _D_. euc is also a structure.

- 	`kruskalStress` - Kruskal stress that is used to measure the distortion between the original dissimilarities and the transformed ones.
+ `euc.kruskalStress` - Kruskal stress that is used to measure the distortion between the original dissimilarities and the transformed ones.

- 	`gamma` - the additive constant constant that is used to Euclideanize the dissimilarity matrix.
+ `euc.gamma` - the additive constant constant that is used to Euclideanize the dissimilarity matrix.

- 	`D` - the Euclideanized dissimilarities based on which the clustering is performed.
+ `euc.D` - the Euclideanized dissimilarities based on which the clustering is performed.

 Examples (Mutation Dataset)
 -----------------------------------------